 Would you like to implement the best possible PIM solution for your company?
 When comparing various Product Information Management (PIM) solutions, there are a few critical steps you should follow.
 We gathered for you three main tips on how to choose the best PIM solution.
-This way, you can concentrate on selecting a solution that fulfills both your current and future needs and your budget.
+In addition, you can concentrate on selecting a solution that fulfils both your current and future needs and your budget.

-Three (3) out of four (4) organizations work with a wide variety of ad-hoc solutions and self-built systems for the enrichment of Product Information.
+We see that three out of four organizations work with a wide variety of ad-hoc solutions and self-built systems for the enrichment of Product Information.
 To declutter their workflows and IT architecture, more and more entrepreneurs, IT staff, and project teams are deciding to implement one dedicated PIM system in their organization.
 This must either replace the individual tools or offer more options than the current “solution”.
 Here are three tips to keep in mind when choosing a PIM system:

 Tip №1: Keep the implementation in mind

 - Is choosing a new PIM system the solution to the current problems in the organization?
-Or is it because the data in the system is not properly maintained?
+Or is it because the users do not properly maintain the data in the system?
 With contaminated data, even the best PIM system will not help you achieve the goals.

 - Do not make the mistake of fully approaching the implementation of a PIM system from within the IT department.
 It is much broader and there are important organizational issues and processes in all departments that must be cleared as well.